Athletics investigators take over Belarus Olympic case - WHIZ News

 Lukashenko led the Belarusian Olympic committee from the 1990s until this year when his son replaced him.

-Still, the IOC was urged by activists in Belarus and international groups representing athletes to fully suspend the national Olympic committee.
+Still, the IOC had been urged for months ahead of Tokyo by activists in Belarus and international groups representing athletes to fully suspend the national Olympic committee.
 That would have let Tsimanouskaya and the rest of the 103-member Belarusian team compete in Tokyo as independents under the Olympic flag.

 Tsimanouskaya had criticized her coaches for asking her to run in an event she had not trained for.
 She was needed to replace athletes ruled ineligible because of a substandard national anti-doping program.